Colombian peace process: Background

-Widespread popular frustration and disillusion with the peace process led to the election of Álvaro Uribe in May 2002, on a hawkish platform opposing any future dialogue without a prior cessation of hostilities and terrorist activities.
-As president, Uribe formalized these views in his policy of democratic security (seguridad democrática), which redefined the conflict against the left-wing guerrillas as a war against terrorism and drug trafficking and vowed to "implacably punish" acts of terror, dismantle terrorist organizations and reassert the State's presence throughout the territory.
-As companion policies, Uribe adopted several individual and collective demobilization programs, promising pardons for political crimes and humanitarian assistance to fighters who submitted to its conditions.
-These decrees and laws, alongside the contentious Justice and Peace Law (2005), formed the legal basis for the demobilization of paramilitary groups between 2003 and 2006.
+Widespread public disillusionment with the peace process contributed to the election of Álvaro Uribe in 2002.
+Uribe ran on a hardline platform that rejected dialogue without a prior cessation of hostilities.
+As president, he implemented the democratic security (seguridad democrática) policy, reframing the conflict as a war on terrorism and drug trafficking.
+His administration pledged to “implacably punish” terrorism, dismantle armed groups, and reestablish state control across the country.
+Complementing this approach, Uribe launched collective and individual demobilization programs that offered pardons for political crimes and assistance to those who laid down arms.
+These efforts, along with the controversial Justice and Peace Law of 2005, provided the legal framework for the demobilization of paramilitary groups between 2003 and 2006.